-Since the United States is the world's largest national economy, it is understandable that US investors think that it is fine to hold all of their investments within US borders in US dollars.
-Overweighting investments in their home country is understandable, but a home-bias isn't optimal.
+Since the United States is the world's largest national economy, it is understandable that North American investors think that it is fine to hold all of their investments within their own country's borders in US and Canadian dollars.
+Overweighting investments in their home country is understandable, but a home bias isn't optimal.

-What percentage of an American investor's portfolio should be invested internationally?
+What percentage of a North American investor's portfolio should be invested internationally?
 Some advisors will claim that 50% is fitting, while others suggest anywhere between 5 and 30%.
 Beginners may choose a smaller percentage, others more comfortable with going global up to 30% or more.

 In the long term, a well-diversified, global portfolio can help avoid unnecessary risks.

 Holding some emerging market mutual funds at a local bank, even in other currencies, is not true international diversification.
-Going to another jurisdiction outside of the United States, to other non-American financial institutions, holding other foreign investments and other currencies is the real thing when it comes to effective risk diversification.
+Going to another jurisdiction outside of the United States and Canada, to other non-domestic financial institutions, holding other foreign investments and other currencies is the real thing when it comes to effective risk diversification.
 Engaging a wealth manager with in-depth international experience and a global outlook with a different perspective than a local investment adviser leads to true international diversification.

-US financial professionals for the most part, understandably focus on the US market, American financial institutions and US dollar investments.
+North American financial professionals for the most part, understandably focus on their home markets, local financial institutions, and dollar investments.
 However, to achieve greater resiliency for an overall portfolio through international diversification, a global-oriented wealth manager will target different investments than a domestic advisor.
-Holding a portion of a portfolio in a bank outside of the American banking system provides institutional risk diversification and greater flexibility.
+Holding a portion of a portfolio in a bank outside of the North American banking system provides institutional risk diversification and greater flexibility.
 Currency diversification provides a hedge against a falling US dollar.
-The prudent investor shouldn't walk around blindfolded but should prepare for bumps which may arise along their home-market roads.
+The prudent investor shouldn't walk around blindfolded but should prepare for bumps that may arise along their home-market roads.

-It is simply prudent to have some assets outside of the American system.
+It is simply prudent to have some assets outside of the North American system.

 The highest level of economic and political stability, neutrality, high-quality services and extensive expertise and experience is Switzerland's claim to fame for its long-term success as a leading, innovative financial center.
 Especially during times of crisis and increasing volatility, the world's wealthy turn to Switzerland as a safe haven for their assets.
 Recently, Switzerland has been named the world's most resilient country best able to handle the pandemic crisis and its aftermath.

-The Swiss traditions of reliability, continuity and excellence and a high regard for privacy and discretion in an increasingly transparent world are qualities appreciated by astute international investors concerned about the preservation of their assets.
+The Swiss traditions of reliability, continuity, and excellence with a high regard for privacy and discretion in an increasingly transparent world are qualities appreciated by astute international investors concerned about the preservation of their assets.

 Switzerland: Perhaps the safest place for assets in an increasingly unsafe world.

 Swiss SEC-registered wealth managers range from larger, bank-associated firms to the US-focused entities of Swiss private banks as well as smaller and more personal independent wealth management boutiques.
 Minimum amounts of investment start at USD 100,000, USD 250,000, USD 500,000 or 1 mn or more depending on the individual wealth manager.
-While travel to the US to meet with clients and advisers was regularly on the program, it is on hold at the moment.
-Nevertheless, Swiss wealth managers are up-to-date with online meetings and conferences and Switzerland is never more than a phone call or click away.
+Many travel to the US and Canada regularly to meet with clients and advisers.
+However, Swiss wealth managers are up-to-date with online meetings and conferences and Switzerland is never more than a phone call or a click away.

-Swiss SEC-registered investment advisors are also happy to collaborate with American financial professionals and other advisors in co-counseling their clients to develop an internationally-diversified portfolio to complement a US-based portfolio already in place.
+Swiss SEC-registered investment advisors are also happy to collaborate with North American financial professionals and other advisors in co-counseling their clients to develop an internationally-diversified portfolio to complement a home-based portfolio already in place.

 There's an easy way to find a suitable Swiss wealth manager.

-Finding a suitable Swiss SEC-registered wealth manager is easy.
-The Swiss platform, AW★SWITZERLAND lists them all, in an easy-to-access manner, individually, alphabetically and regionally.
+Finding a suitable Swiss SEC-registered or Canada-licensed wealth manager is easy.
+The Swiss platform, AW+SWITZERLAND lists them all, in an easy-to-access manner.